express-validator/express-validator/README.md

 If you're arriving here as a express-validator v3 user after upgrading to v4, please check the [upgrade guide](UPGRADE_GUIDE.md) in order to find out what's different!

 ## Installation
 ```
 npm install express-validator
 ```

+Also make sure that you have Node.js 6 or newer in order to use it.

 ## Usage
 > The version 3 style of doing validations is still available.